 As my practice developed and I met and trained with great teachers, what began as a purely physical practice, evolved into something so much more.
 Yoga is a practice of the mind, body and spirit but we all have our own entry points.
 For most of us in the West, it is the physicality that attracts us.
 For some it is the desire for relaxation.
 But sooner or later, we find we’re gaining so much more than what we originally signed up for.

 It is this whole body and mind approach and the transformative effects that yoga has, that I want to share with you.
-Whether you’re new to yoga and curious, or more experienced in your practice and what to delve deeper, join me for a class, private session online or in person, or on a retreat or training.
+Whether you’re new to yoga and curious, or more experienced in your practice and what to delve deeper, join me for a class, private session online or in person, or training.

 - 2009 200 hour Yoga Teacher Training – Sivananda Vedanta Yoga

 - 2010 – 2012 Advanced Teacher Training and workshops with Bridget Woods Kramer, Sianna Sherman, Kathryn Budig, Kino MacGregor and Katy Appleton

 - 2013 onwards, 500 hour Advanced Yoga Medicine Teacher Training, with Tiffany Cruikshank – including focussed study on yoga for the Spine, Hips and Shoulders